bszonye/civ6-maptacks/README.md

 All new icons have tooltips, with game effects for districts and improvements.

-## Scrollable map pin list
+## Scrollable map tack list
 The list dynamically resizes to show up to 15 map tacks, with a scrollbar to manage longer lists.
 It groups all named locations at the top, followed by all unnamed locations in numerical order.

 ## Bug fixes and restyling
-The mod fixes a few base-game bugs and styling problems: The pin list will no longer grow past the top of the screen.
-Unnamed pins now sort correctly when there are more than ten.
-Labels and controls have more consistent alignment and spacing.
+The mod fixes a few base-game bugs and styling problems.
+It handles large numbers of map tacks without breaking the list popup or causing performance problems.
+Unnamed markers now sort correctly when there are more than ten.
+Labels and controls have more consistent alignment and spacing, and overlapping icons will consistently appear in correct front-to-back order.

 ## Compatibility
 The Map Tacks mod does not affect saved games, so you can add it to a game in progress or disable it without breaking your game.
 It overrides any map pin features in other UI mods.
 Map Tacks is compatible with Unique District Icons, and uses the unique icons for districts.